one-ware/one-ware.com/docs/one-ai/01-services/index.md

 ## AI integration with personal consultation

 ![AI Service Demo](/img/ai/quality_dev.png)
 Our personal AI integration and consultation is now available.
-We use our pre-release versions of ONE AI to get custom lowest latency and highest accuracy neural networks in every part of you production or product.
+We use our pre-release versions of ONE AI to get custom lowest latency and highest accuracy neural networks in every part of your production or product.
 At the moment we start our services with the focus on quality control, condition monitoring and predictive maintenance.
 But feel free to contact us about other applications, since ONE AI is beeing trained to accelerate AI development in each category.

 #### AI-based Quality Control for Industry-Application